Bengali-Beginner-Family-and-Relationships

 Respect for elders is central in Bengali culture, and they are addressed by honorifics by their younger family members, while one always seeks their blessings at every important occasions.
 For instance, touching the feet of elders (পায়া ছায়া, paaye chhawa) is a common gesture of respect.

-The language carries the distinction between maternal and paternal relatives in the unique terms for grandparents, uncles, and aunts, depending on lineage.
-Festivals like Durga Puja and weddings often become a grand family reunion, depicting the joy of being together.
+The language makes distinctions between maternal and paternal relatives as we saw in the unique terms for grandparents, uncles, and aunts, depending on lineage.
+Festivals like Durga Puja and weddings often become a grand family reunion.
 And while joint families remain intact in rural Bengal, urban families are usually always close to their extended relatives.

 Practice Dialogues